septentrio-gnss/mosaicHAT/README.md

 mosaic-X5 could be forced to reset from Raspberry Pi.
 The nRST_IN pin of mosaic is directly connected to RPi GPIO 5 (Pin 29 in physical header).

 The nRST_IN pin is active negative, which means mosaic will be in RESET mode when nRST_IN is low (GND).
-The pin is internally debounced (pull-up resistor) so if pin is left unconnected (floating) the module will not enter RESET mode.
+The pin is internally debounced (pull-up) so if pin is left unconnected (floating) the module will not enter RESET mode.

-A pin reset is also available via the Raspberry Pi connector.
-This is connected directly to the reset pin of the mosaicHAT.
+Initially, the RPi GPIO pins are set to INPUT mode.
+As the RPi input line have high impedance, nRST_IN will be floating.
+This means mosaicHAT board could run without issues initially even if GPIO 5 is not set to HIGH (while kept in input mode).
+However, it is not recommended to rely on the GPIO initial state in your application.
+Users should drive HIGH to GPIO 5 for the stability of their applications.

 #### PPS Output
 PPS signals are used for precise timekeeping and time measurement.
 One increasingly common use is in time synchronization with other sensors (e.g. Lidars or IMUs).